Study at your own pace

 All students will receive grades and feedback on their performance.
 Students are offered more in-depth confidential personal feedback upon request.
 Although personal feedback is optional, students are encouraged to take up the offer, as the feedback gives an opportunity to talk through the results.

-There are many Open Source Intelligence Tools which assist in the collection, processing and analysing of publicly available data and information.
-In our Open Source Intelligence course, we take the student through all the different OSINT tools and techniques which can be utilised in a safe, structured and ethical way.
+There are many Open-Source Intelligence Tools that assist in the collection, processing, and analyzing of publicly available data and information.
+In our Open-Source Intelligence course, we take the student through all the different OSINT tools and techniques which can be utilized in a safe, structured, and ethical way.

 All students will receive a level 4 certificate from Ulster University upon completion of the course.
 Certificates are issued by the Ulster University Exam Board.
 The Exam Board meets twice annually for Winter and Summer Graduations (February and July).
 Students should expect to receive their course certificate at the relevant graduation period.
 For example, if a student completes the course in October, they should expect to receive their certificate during the Winter graduation period in February.